usnistgov/thermoextrap/README.md

 To install matplotlib or pymbar, you can use you favorite package manager like pip or conda.
 Directions for installing pymbar may include additional subtleties which may be found [here](https://pymbar.readthedocs.io/en/master/getting_started.html#installing-pymbar).

-With succesful installation, you should be able to load in all classes and functions with `from libextrap import *`.
+With succesful installation, you should be able to load in all classes and functions with `from thermoextrap import *`.
 The exception is utilities.py, which contains low-level code that will not be necessary for most use cases.
 If you want to import specific modules rather than everything, you of course can also do that.
-To test installation, run `python test_libextrap.py` and diff the output against test_output.txt.
+To test installation, run `python test_thermoextrap.py` and diff the output against test_output.txt.
 If pymbar is not installed, the output will differ by a single test to check MBAR.

 # Contact